This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 3. Delete a Font

 Deleting a font differs from disabling one because you are removing the file from your computer.
-Remember that you cannot delete a pre-installed font from Font Book.
+Remember that you cannot delete a pre installed fonts from Font Book App.

 - Open Font Book through Launchpad.

-- Find the font you want to delete.
+- Find the downloaded font file or newly installed fonts you want to delete.

 - Right-click on the font to delete to open the dropdown menu.